 Pros

-• Highly deceptive and fooling even for experienced magicians
+• Highly deceptive—fools both audiences and magicians

-• Strong audience impact with minimal effort
+• Strong audience reactions with low skill barrier

 Cons